Governikus/AusweisApp/docs/installation/README.en.rst

    :widths: 8, 8, 8, 8, 8, 35, 25

    "eID1",	TCP, 24727,  "incoming", "no",	"Online eID function, eID activation [#TR-03124]_",											    "Only accessible from localhost [#TR-03124]_"
-   "eID2",	TCP, 443,    "outgoing", "no",	"Online eID function, connection to the service provider, TLS-1-2 channel [#TR-03124]_",						    "TLS certificates interlaced with authorization certificate [#TR-03124]_"
+   "eID2",	TCP, 443,    "outgoing", "no",	"Online eID function, connection to the provider, TLS-1-2 channel [#TR-03124]_",						    "TLS certificates interlaced with authorization certificate [#TR-03124]_"
    "eID3",	TCP, 443,    "outgoing", "no",	"Online eID function, connection to eID-Server, TLS-2 channel [#TR-03124]_",								    "TLS certificates interlaced with authorization certificate [#TR-03124]_"
    "eID-SDK",	TCP, 24727,  "incoming", "no",	"Usage of the SDK functionality",													    "Only accessible from localhost [#TR-03124]_"
    "SaC1",	UDP, 24727,  "incoming", "yes",	"Smartphone as Card Reader, detection [#TR-03112]_",											    "Broadcasts" "SaC2",	TCP, ,       "outgoing", "yes",	"Smartphone as Card Reader, usage [#TR-03112]_",											    "Connection in local subnet"
-   "Update",	TCP, 443,    "outgoing", "yes",	"Updates [#govurl]_ of service provider and card reader information as well as informations on new AusweisApp2 versions [#updatecheck]_ .", "TLS certificates will be validated against CA certificates included in the AusweisApp2.
+   "Update",	TCP, 443,    "outgoing", "yes",	"Updates [#govurl]_ of provider and card reader information as well as informations on new AusweisApp2 versions [#updatecheck]_ .", "TLS certificates will be validated against CA certificates included in the AusweisApp2.
 CA certificates provided by the OS are ignored."

 .. [#TR-03124] See TR-03124 specification from the BSI
 .. [#TR-03112] See TR-03112-6 specifiaction from the BSI